 - Understands your business and marketing objectives

 If you’ve got a natural wordsmith in your business, great… make sure you are making best use of them.
-However, if you lack such talent or can’t spare a team member for this sort of task, consider hiring a professional blogger to do the hard work for you.
+However, if you lack such talent or can’t spare a team member for this sort of task, consider hiring a professional content writer to do the hard work for you.

 In order to write with authority, you’ve got to know something about the industry you’re in.

 Actually forget that.
 Doesn’t matter about the industry you’re in – what matters is the industry your customers are in.

 What’s going on right now?
 What are their current challenges?
 Who are your audience and what are they doing?
 It’s OK (for once) to use a bit of jargon and buzzwords in your content, because your audience will already be familiar with this.

 If you’re writing for yourself, this should be easy enough.
 After all, this is your day-to-day business, you should already have a good understanding of your customer and their market.
 If you’re outsourcing to a professional writer, they should be able to grab the nuts and bolts of this as part of their research.
 However, if there are big things happening, it might be worth pointing them out during the briefing to be confident they won’t be overlooked.

 Use facts, stats and proper data to back up your stories